 Air Dry Clay is manufactured by mixing water with natural earthen clay.
 The water molecules are held within the clay through a loose chemical bond.

-As long as ADC is kept sealed inside a container, the water molecules are preserved.
+The water molecules are preserved as long as ADC is kept sealed inside a container.
 When exposed to air, the water molecules begin to evaporate.
 This drying process causes the ADC to shrink and solidify.

 However, the ADC molecules are still reactive to water.
 If you put a completely dried up ADC model into a bucket of water, the clay will dissolve.
-If you put it under running water or palce it outside in the rain, the clay will wash away.
+In addition, if you put it under running water or place it outside in the rain, the clay will wash away.